KimboTodd/kimblog/_posts/svgs.md

     ...
 ```

 7. What about folks that want dark mode?
-I'll let you add in the content of this media query, make it whatever you like.
+I'll let you add in the content of this media query; make it whatever you like.
 If you're new to CSS keep in mind the selectors for each element look just a little different: type selectors look like `h1`, class selectors have a `.` like `.container` and ID selectors use `#` like so `#someID`.
 [Mozilla docs here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors)

 ```css
 @media (prefers-reduced-motion) {